Common Halstead Boilers Faults and How to Fix Them

 If this is the case, there’s a good chance the problem lies with the gas valve.
 By hearing the fan and ignition, that’s pretty much ruled those components out as being part of the fault.
 The fault lies in the fact the ignition is not getting the right levels of gas.

-It’s easy to jump to conclusions.
-A gas engineer will need to come out and check the gas valve to ensure its operating correctly.
+It’s easy to jump to conclusions, but you’re need to ask a gas engineer to check the gas valve to ensure its operating correctly.

 They can do this by using a volt meter and checking the valve is getting voltage.
-If it’s not, this is a simple fix.
-Simply replace the gas valve.
+If it’s not, the fix is simple — replace the gas valve.

 But there is a problem.
 A gas valve for a Halstead boiler can be as much as £250.
 With labour, you could be looking at nearly £350.
 If your boiler is particularly old, it doesn’t make sense to spend this amount of money on it.

-If your fault is like above but the boiler doesn’t try to ignite (clicking sounds), you might be in luck.
-It’s likely this relates to the ignition leads and these can be as little as £100 depending on the exact model of Halstead you have.
+If your fault is similar to what we described above but the boiler doesn’t try to ignite (no clicking sounds), you might be in luck.
+It’s likely that the fault relates to the ignition leads and these can cost as little as £100, depending on the exact model of Halstead you have, and the local availability of Halstead boiler parts.

 What kind of fuel does your boiler use?

-Even when boilers have a fault, they tend to go through their usual start up cycle and either lockout, or stop at a certain point.
-If you find your boiler is going through the usual cycle, including the fan being operational, there are two likely causes.
+Even when boilers have a fault, they tend to go through their usual start up cycle and either lock out, or stop at a certain point.
+If you find your boiler is going through the usual cycle, and the fan is operational, the fault may stem from:

-PCB replacement is usually quite a big job.
-A Halstead PCB will likely cost £275-325 including labour.
+And PCB replacement is usually quite a big job — a Halstead PCB will likely cost £275-325, including labour.

 Although the most obvious thing to do would be to replace the fan, there is a potential quick fix.
-If there is no internal damage to the fan, sometimes lubricant can be used to free the fan (GT85 or WD40 for instance).
+If there is no internal damage to the fan, sometimes the engineer can simply use lubricant to free the fan (GT85 or WD40 for instance).

-Unfortunately, this is only likely to last for a few weeks at best.
+Unfortunately, though, such a fix will likely only last for a few weeks at best.

-A lot of the common Halstead boiler faults we come across are not quick fixes.
-The majority end up costs £150-300 to repair.
-For those with older boiler its certainly worth considering getting a get the best prices for a new boiler from Heatable.
+A lot of the common Halstead boiler faults we come across are not quick fixes, not to mention that Halstead boiler parts aren’t always easy to come by.
+Most breakdowns end up costing £150-300 to repair.
+For those with older Halstead boilers, it’s certainly worth considering getting a replacement boiler.
+Besides, the energy efficiency of newer boilers will save you hundreds of pounds every year, according to the Energy Savings Trust.

-If you have a Halstead boiler fault that has not been mentioned, please leave a comment below and we’ll do our best to answer your question.
+If you have a Halstead boiler fault that we didn’t address, or would like to ask any other question, please leave a comment below and we’ll do our best to answer your question.